 These are courses which are mandatory for a programme but not counted for the calculation of SGPA or CGPA.
 There shall be one Audit course each in the first four semesters.
 These courses are not meant for class room study.
 The students can attain only pass (Grade P) for these courses.
-At the end of each semester there shall be examination conducted by the college from a pool of questions (Question Bank) set by the college.
-The students can also attain these credits through online courses like SWAYAM, MOOC etc. (optional).
+The students can attain these credits through Onlince courses like NPTEL, SWAYAM, MOOC etc.